R-WoM: Retrieval-augmented World Model For Computer-use Agents: Experiment

 \subsection{RQ3: Ablation studies of imagination horizon}

-To examine the effect of imagination horizon on end-to-end performance, we vary the horizon from 1 to 4 for both ungrounded (WoM) and grounded (R-WoM) world models, as shown in ~\autoref{fig:horizon}.
-WoM, the world model without grounding during rollouts, shows modest initial gains but quickly plateaus and even declines beyond 2 steps, reflecting its susceptibility to compounding prediction errors.
-In contrast, R-WoM maintains consistently higher success across horizons on both OSWorld and WebArena, with improvements lasting up to horizon three before tapering off.
+To study the effect of imagination horizon on end-to-end performance, we vary the horizon from 1 to 4 for both ungrounded (WebDreamer) and grounded (R-WoM) world models. ~\autoref{fig:horizon} shows that, WebDreamer, the world model without grounding during rollouts, shows initial gains but quickly plateaus and even declines beyond 2 steps, reflecting its susceptibility to compounding prediction errors.
+In contrast, R-WoM maintains consistently higher success across horizons on both OSWorld and WebArena, with improvements lasting up to horizon three before decreasing.
 These results suggest that tutorial-guided grounding helps stabilize rollouts over longer horizon simulations.